bytedeck/bytedeck/README.md

 `docker-compose exec web bash -c "./src/manage.py test src && flake8 src"`
 3. Tests take too long, but you can speed them up by bailing after the first error or failure, and also by running th tests in parallel to take advantage of multi-core processors:
 `./src/manage.py test src --parallel --failfast && flake8 src`

+### Further Development
+After you've got everything set up, you can just run the whole project with:
+`docker-compose up`

+or to run in a local venv (assuming you have activated it), start all the docker services in the background (-d) except web, then run the django server locally:
+`docker-compose up -d db redis celery celery-beat -d`
+`./src/manage.py runserver`

 ### Advanced: Inspecting the database with pgadmin4
 Using pgadmin4 we can inspect the postgres database's schemas and tables (helpful for a sanity check sometimes!)